 - Semrush: Optimizing your business listing descriptions with the right keywords increases your chances of getting found online.
 Use Semrush free for keyword research, or purchase a paid plan and the listings management add-on to automatically add and manage your online listings.

 - SEO Discovery: Leave your Bing and Google business profile setup and management to the pros, with local SEO from a top digital marketing agency starting around $250 a month—visit SEO Discovery for a free consultation and quote.

 - Fiverr Pro: Tap into the freelance gig marketplace on Fiverr Pro to find project-based help with setting up and managing your Bing and other business listings.
 Services start as low as $50.

 When you already know how to claim a business on Bing and when your listing goes live, getting customers to leave positive reviews for your business can help your website rank higher.
 Learn how to get more reviews to increase rankings.

 Creating a listing on Bing can bring many benefits to small businesses.
 First, it improves your visibility in online searches on Bing, which can result in more customers finding your business.
 Secondly, Bing listings are optimized for search, which means your listing is more likely to appear higher in search results.
 Finally, creating a complete and accurate Bing business listing can help inform more people about your products and services.

-By listing your small business here, you’ll have a chance of tapping into an audience that may use Bing exclusively for search as well as users who use multiple search engines.
+By listing your small business here, you’ll have a chance to tap into both an audience that may use Bing exclusively for search and users who use multiple search engines.
 Here are some benefits of knowing how to get listed on Bing:

-- More organic exposure for your brand from the second-most used search engine
+- Get more organic exposure for your brand from the second-most used search engine

 - Capture the attention of a different audience